dvandal/cryptonote-nodejs-pool/README.md

 Donations
 ---------

 Thanks for supporting my works on this project!
-If you want to make a donation to [Daniel Vandal](https://github.com/dvandal/), the developper of this project, you can send any amount of your choice to one of theses addresses:
+If you want to make a donation to [Campurro](https://github.com/campurro/), the developper of the merged mining support for this project, you can send any amount of your choice to one of theses addresses:

-* Bitcoin (BTC): `17XRyHm2gWAj2yfbyQgqxm25JGhvjYmQjm`
+* Bitcoin (BTC): `35kAuFPUS1REXQnGM2TxqMbwkKZ9hA4ZfW`
-* Bitcoin Cash (BCH): `qpl0gr8u3yu7z4nzep955fqy3w8m6w769sec08u3dp`
-* Ethereum (ETH): `0x83ECF65934690D132663F10a2088a550cA201353`
+* Ethereum (ETH): `0x1f6177295A6630858BFA25fD60effA048B307674`
-* Litecoin (LTC): `LS9To9u2C95VPHKauRMEN5BLatC8C1k4F1`
+* Litecoin (LTC): `MPoYzJjr7FhRqwgSNNYi6Ai9uQ9MeiR5Yy`
-* Monero (XMR): `49WyMy9Q351C59dT913ieEgqWjaN12dWM5aYqJxSTZCZZj1La5twZtC3DyfUsmVD3tj2Zud7m6kqTVDauRz53FqA9zphHaj`
+* Monero (XMR): `49nCLA3KtAx5MTWidB3opHif7cwnXXHcn6occpXB8DTe6B4QjcAqG4SH7TrGPVuE4n1ygE6is5nER4ms1Yb1hnmYMkBwN4L`
-* Graft (GRFT): `GBqRuitSoU3PFPBAkXMEnLdBRWXH4iDSD6RDxnQiEFjVJhWUi1UuqfV5EzosmaXgpPGE6JJQjMYhZZgWY8EJQn8jQTsuTit`
-* Haven (XHV): `hvxy2RAzE7NfXPLE3AmsuRaZztGDYckCJ14XMoWa6BUqGrGYicLCcjDEjhjGAQaAvHYGgPD7cGUwcYP7nEUs8u6w3uaap9UZTf`
-* IntenseCoin (ITNS): `iz4fRGV8XsRepDtnK8XQDpHc3TbtciQWQ5Z9285qihDkCAvB9VX1yKt6qUCY6sp2TCC252SQLHrjmeLuoXsv4aF42YZtnZQ53`
-* Masari (MSR): `5n7mffxVT9USrq7tcG3TM8HL5yAz7MirUWypXXJfHrNfTcjNtDouLAAGex8s8htu4vBpmMXFzay8KG3jYGMFhYPr2aMbN6i`
-* Stellite (XTL): `Se45GzgpFG3CnvYNwEFnxiRHD2x7YzRnhFLdxjUqXdbv3ysNbfW5U7aUdn87RgMRPM7xwN6CTbXNc7nL5QUgcww11bDeypTe1`
+* Moneta Verde (MCN): `VduTsfyVGBAA2CqdqEh4Vya7B1im7sf1PDbntv1GomLxQpXNxwucsww4ArmR6uLK7PQCY4kVnPGXr8evyXDFNmkk2aBv178S6`

 Credits
 ---------
+* [Daniel Vandal](https://github.com/dvandal/) - First developper of this project
 * [fancoder](//github.com/fancoder) - Developper on cryptonote-universal-pool project from which current project is forked.

 License